【参】IR Information

 Accounting Auditor

-• Annual reports on Financial Instruments and Exchange Act audits / Once a year
+• Reporting session on audit results under the Financial Instruments and Exchange Act (once a year)

-• Discussions with Audit and Supervisory Committee members / Once a year
+• Discussion session with Audit and Supervisory Committee members (once a year)

-• Three-party audit coordination meetings (Audit and Supervisory Committee, accounting auditor, Audit Department) / Once a year
+• Three-party audit liaison meeting (Audit and Supervisory Committee, accounting auditors, and Internal Audit Department) (once a year)